Trishan8/trishan8.github.io/content/posts/brunside-category-and-equivariant-stable-homotopy-category/index.md

 {{< katex >}}

-It's been a long time since I wrote my first blog for this website.
+It has been a long time since I wrote my first blog for this website.
 This time, I plan to continue writing regularly—at least once every two weeks.
 I'll mainly focus on topics I am currently learning or find fascinating.
 For now, I'll be writing a few blogs related to topics in equivariant homotopy theory.

 ## Why Equivariant Homotopy Theory?